panrafal/chequer-php/Readme.md

   * If there is no `parameter` but another `operator` follows, it's result will be used as the `parameter`:
     `'$ $not $regex foo'` will first evaluate `'$regex foo'` and using it's result - `'$not'`.
 * If the value you are trying to access is missing, it will return null.
 It holds true even if you are trying to access a deep subkey!
+You can set strict mode to TRUE to throw exceptions instead.
 * Operators may throw `\Chequer\BreakException` - this will exit current level with a return value set in the exception.
 This way `$or` and `$and` are made not greedy.